 I wanted to teach people how to navigate the tricky (and often less-than-ethical) world of blogging and web development.

-However, there are a myriad of different reasons that you might decide to start a blog beyond merely making enough money to hand in your two week’s notice.
+However, there are a myriad of different reasons you might decide to start a blog, beyond making enough money to hand in your two week’s notice.

 - A consistent blogging habit will make you a better writer